reechathapaliya1221/college_chatbot/college_chatbot/README.md

 - Add authentication so it only works for verified students
 - Evaluate answer quality with a small test set of Q&A pairs

-## Notes
-- Embeddings run **locally and free** (sentence-transformers) — only the final answer generation calls the Claude API, so costs stay low.
-- Swap `CLAUDE_MODEL` in `config.py` for a smaller/cheaper model if you're
-  running many test queries during development.